 Make a Stand with Eisbrouch Marsh, LLC

 Eisbrouch Marsh civil rights and employment attorneys have been winning suits for more than 25 years.
-We represent cases throughout northern New Jersey, including Bergen County, Passaic, Essex, Hudson, Middlesex, and Morris, as well as all five boroughs of New York City.
+We represent cases throughout northern New Jersey, including Bergen County, Passaic, Essex County, Hudson, Middlesex, and Morris Counties, as well as all five boroughs of New York City.
 Police brutality, hate crimes, racial profiling, and employee discrimination are just a few areas of our expertise.
 We offer all victims of civil rights violations a free case evaluation.

 Should we take your case, you only pay for legal services rendered if your complaint results in a settlement or successful jury verdict.
 Call 201-342-5545 to speak with a New Jersey civil rights lawyer about the unfortunate events that have caused you so much unnecessary grief and suffering.
 We will do our very best to hold guilty parties accountable and ensure that you receive the maximum compensation afforded by law.